WHO WE ARE

 Ilyana Keohane is a Communications Officer for the Canadian Observatory on Homelessness and for A Way Home, the national coalition to end youth homelessness.
 She organizes the social media and external communications of both organizations.
 Ilyana has previous experience as a student public relations officer and a Psychology research assistant in the University of Limerick, Ireland.
 Ilyana comes from a Psychology and Sociology background, and her interests include affordable housing solutions and LGBTQ2S issues.

-Allyson Marsolais is the Director of Operations with the Canadian Observatory on Homelessness (previously the Canadian Homelessness Research Network) and the Homeless Hub.
+Allyson Marsolais is the Chief Operating Officer with the Canadian Observatory on Homelessness (previously the Canadian Homelessness Research Network) and the Homeless Hub.
 Allyson has a Master’s degree in Critical Disability Studies from York University and over 10 years experience working in the social justice field.
 When she’s not trying to make research matter and solve homelessness, Allyson can be found answering why for the gazillionth time for her precocious daughter, Quinn!
 Allyson is excited and eager to help A Way Home accomplish their vision of preventing, reducing and ending youth homelessness in Canada.

 Tim Richter is the President & CEO of the Canadian Alliance to End Homelessness (CAEH).
 The mission of the CAEH is to create a national movement to prevent and end homelessness in Canada.
 Prior to joining the CAEH, Tim was President & CEO of the Calgary Homeless Foundation charged with leading the implementation of Calgary’s 10 Year Plan to End Homelessness – the first plan of its kind in Canada.
 In Calgary Tim also lead the development of Canada’s first plan to end youth homelessness, supported pioneering youth Housing First programs and advised the Province of Alberta on reforms to the child intervention system.